Clamentos/FabRISC/src/spec/Section7.typ

         [Computational Integer Vector Basic (`CIVB`)],

         [This module provides integer vector instructions to perform basic arithmetic and logical operations with registers or immediate values in a data-parallel manner.
-The `SGPRB` and `VGPRB` are mandatory for this module.],
+The `VGPRB` is mandatory for this module.],

         tableWrapper([CIVB Instructions.], table(